BestTimesToVisit.com Logo

 nature

-Ascend Quito via the TelefériQo cable car for breathtaking views of the city and surrounding volcanoes.
-Then, hike a portion of the cloud forest trails near the top for a unique perspective on Ecuadorian biodiversity.
-Wear sturdy shoes and bring layers as the temperature changes dramatically with altitude.
+Ascend Quito via the TelefériQo cable car for stunning views of the city and surrounding volcanoes.
+Then, hike a portion of the cloud forest trails at the top – look for hummingbirds and orchids.
+Go early to beat the crowds and enjoy cooler temperatures.

 Best time: June-September